 Newsy Lalonde became the first player to score five goals in a Stanley Cup playoff game on March 1, 1919, as he led the Montreal Canadiens to a 6-3 win over the visiting Ottawa Senators.
 He now shares this record with Maurice Richard, Darryl Sittler, Reggie Leach and Mario Lemieux.

 Bobby Orr scored a goal, on March 1, 1970, in the Bruins’ 3-1 win over the St. Louis Blues.
 This made him the first defenseman in NHL history to score 25 goals in a season.
-Since this date, 20 more defensemen have scored 25 goals or more in a season, with the most recent being Brent Burns of the San Jose Sharks, who scored 29 in 2016-17.
+Since this date, 21 more defensemen have scored 25 goals or more in a season, with the most recent being Cale Makar of the Colorado Avalanche who scored 28 in 2021-22.

 Paul Reinhart became the first Calgary Flames defenseman to score 20 goals in a season, on March 1, 1985, during a 6-4 win over the visiting Canadiens.
 Rookie Joel Otto picked up the first of his 508 career points with an assist.